-The Employment Tribunal ("the Tribunal") as established by Section 35 of the Employment Act 2 has jurisdiction to hear filed complaints.
+The Tribunal as established by Section 35 of the Employment Act 2 has jurisdiction to hear filed complaints.
 The typical Tribunal is made up of three members, including the Chairman who has to either be an attorney of at least five years, standing or considerable experience in labour relations, one member representing the interests of the employee, and the other member representing the interests of the employer.